 Overall this was my favorite website builder, and the main reasons were how easy it was to use along with having the most modern template selection.
 If you want to change something on your site just click on it and options come up to edit text, drag- and-drop, change background images, etc. There are also helpful tutorials that pop-up right inside the builder, so if you are struggling to figure something out there is help right there, which means you won’t have to contact customer service for every little thing.

-I personally think a few extra bucks a month is worth the more modern-looking templates and the easiest website builder, but if you are
+I personally think a few extra bucks a month is worth it for the more modern-looking templates and the easiest website builder, but if you are looking for the cheapest option then this is not it.

 You value an easy-to-build, modern looking website.
 The easiest website builder at a reasonable price.Get the Best Deal on Wix.com